 b) Schools with students of the wrong age in age specified events will be disqualified and barred from participation in the following year.

 c) A group may represent one school or two schools.
 A group comprising students from three or more schools is not allowed.
 However, other combinations may be allowed, especially for regional and certain interstate schools, at the discretion of Sydney Eisteddfod.
 Different combinations need to make written application to Sydney Eisteddfod before lodging an entry form, for special consideration; the decision of the Eisteddfod will be final.

 d) HELPERS WITH SCHOOL GROUPS: ONE helper’s pass per TEN students will be issued on the day.
 Conductors and Accompanists are considered ‘helpers’.
 These helpers need to remain with the group at all times, including settling the group on stage, assisting and supervising the group after their performance.

-22. CHAMPIONSHIP FINALS: Choirs MUST present one item by an Australian composer OR arranger in their championship final’s program.
+21. CHAMPIONSHIP FINALS: Choirs MUST present one item by an Australian composer OR arranger in their championship final’s program.
 This item may also be performed during the preliminary rounds.
 Choir members to be substantially the same as performed in the heats, but other bonafide choristers, who may have been unavailable earlier through illness or misadventure, may be included.
-In which case details must be submitted to the Sydney Eisteddfod Office in writing.
+In which case details must be submitted to the Sydney Eisteddfod Office in writing when invited.
 A copy of complete scores, with bars numbered, must be provided for the adjudicator.
 Photocopies from heats are destroyed after each event, so new copies are to be provided.